 All directly associated on-costs (e.g. employer superannuation contributions and workers' compensation insurance) are also recognised as liabilities, where these on-costs are material.

 Superannuation

-Contributions are made by the School to employee superannuation funds and are charged as expenses when incurred.
+Contributions are made at rates specified under conditions of employment by the School to employee superannuation funds and are charged as expenses when incurred.